-This is the same as for the prospecting right.
+This is the same as for prospecting rights.
 The applicant must commence the work set out in the operation plan for the purpose of digging the minerals within six months of the digging right being granted, whether it is construction of production facilities or any other digging activities.